aetperf/aetperf.github.io/_posts/WP_2023-04-27-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files.md

-# TPC-H benchmark of DuckDB and Hyper on native files

 In this blog post, we examine the performance of two popular SQL engines for querying large files:
 - [Tableau Hyper](https://help.tableau.com/current/api/hyper_api/en-us/index.html) / Proprietary License